Metrical foot

+A metrical foot is, in classical poetry, a combination of two or more short or long syllables in a specific order; although this "does not provide an entirely reliable standard of measurement" in heavily accented Germanic languages such as English.
+In these languages it is defined as a combination of one stressed and one or two unstressed syllables in a specific order.

-Lines of verse are classified according to the number of feet they contain, e.g. pentameter.
-However some lines of verse are not considered to be made up of feet, e.g. hendecasyllable.
+In general, lines of verse can be classified according to the number of feet they contain, using the terms monometer, dimeter, trimeter, tetrameter, pentameter, hexameter, heptameter, and octameter, although seven or more feet in a line is uncommon.
+Pentameter is the most common in English verse.
+However, some lines of verse are not considered to be made up of feet, for example hendecasyllable lines.

 In some kinds of metre, such as the Greek iambic trimeter, two feet are combined into a larger unit called a metron (pl. metra) or dipody.

-The foot is a purely metrical unit; there is no inherent relation to a word or phrase as a unit of meaning or syntax, though the interplay between these is an aspect of the poet's skill and artistry.